keeltrace/qlcplus-wiki/OSX-Build-HOWTO.md

-# QLC+ Installation from sources on Mac OSX
+# QLC+ Installation from sources on Mac OSX using Qt4

 ## Development environment